TejalOmA/Crimson_Games_Tejal/README.md

 # Player Activity Analysis 🎮

-In this project, I have used MongoDB to analyze player activity data for a mobile game, focusing on player retention 📊 across two consecutive days: November 13th and 14th, 2024.
+In this project, I have used MongoDB to analyze player activity data for a mobile game 🕹️ , focusing on player retention across two consecutive days: November 13th and 14th, 2024. 📊

 ### Steps 🛠️